reTHINK-project/specs/service-framework/syncher.md

 * schema: Hyperty Catalogue URL address that can be used to retrieve the JSON-Schema describing the Data Object schema

 * url: the URL of the Data Object to be observed

+* store (optional): if true the object is stored in the runtime and by a data backup service (if allowed by the reporter).

 * return: Promise to a new observer if accepted.
 It's associated with the reporter.